CESNET/metacentrum-user-docs/docs/software/install-software/index.md

 ```

-### Conda packages
+### Conda/Mamba packages

 !!! tip
-    Some of the most popular Conda packages may be already installed system-wide - see [`conda-modules` page](../../software/sw-list/conda-modules).
+    Some of the most popular Python packages may be already installed system-wide - see [`conda-modules` page](../../software/sw-list/conda-modules).

-**Conda package installers: Conda, Mamba, Micromamba**
+**Python package installers: Conda, Mamba, Micromamba**

-[Conda](https://conda.io), avalable through [`conda-modules/` module](../../software/sw-list/conda-modules), is an open-source package management and environment management system that is commonly used in the Python programming ecosystem.
+[Conda](https://conda.io), available through [`conda-modules/` module](../../software/sw-list/conda-modules), is an open-source package management and environment management system that is commonly used in the Python programming ecosystem.

 [Mamba](https://anaconda.org/conda-forge/mamba), available through `mambaforge` module, is a package manager and environment manager that is designed to be a faster and more efficient drop-in replacement for Conda.
 Both Conda and Mamba are closely related, as Mamba was developed as an open-source project to address some of the performance limitations of Conda.